NC State Extension Publications

 Skip to Host Plants

 In North Carolina, the sunflower moth is a sporadic pest of sunflowers and other composites such as coneflower.
 Infested heads are disfigured with dark frass pellets and tangled mats of webbing.
-Furthermore, their feeding damage may lead to infection by Rhizopus, a head rot fungus that requires physical injuries to infect the plant.
+Furthermore, their feeding damage may lead to infection by Rhizopus, a head rot fungus that requires a physical injury before it can infect the plant.

 Rhizopus soft rot can completely ruin a sunflower head.